-1.2 How to use guidelines
+1.2 How to use these guidelines

-To help navigate these guidelines, Table 2 identifies sections that are more relevant to various usergroups while Figure 2 provides a flow-chart summarising the content.
-They also contain a glossary of abbreviations and terms (Appendix A and B), and refer to a variety of tools and resources available (Table 3) or in-development and shared in the common portal, AusSeabed.
+To help navigate these guidelines, Table 2 identifies sections that are more relevant to various user-groups.
+Glossaries of abbreviations and terms are included in appendices A and B, and a variety of tools and resources available are included in Table 3.
+Some tools are still under development and will be shared through the AusSeabed website.

-These guidelines do not include a full and comprehensive description of swath bathymetry systems, but rather, provide a list of pertinent references, such as Hughes-Clarke (2017a).
-They also refer to related guidelines where relevant, particularly Field manuals for marine sampling to monitor Australian waters (Przeslawski and Foster 2018).
-Such manuals provide recommendations for standard operating procedures for a range of seafloor sampling tools, including swath acoustics relevant specifically to marine monitoring (Lucieer et al. 2018)
+These guidelines do not include a full and comprehensive technical description of MBES systems, but rather, provide a list of pertinent references, such as Hughes-Clarke (2017a).
+They also refer to related guidelines where relevant.